-Details of the Areas Currently Under Option with Alder
+Details of the Areas Currently Under Option with Rosita Mining

-Rosita D Concession Project - Covered Under Option Agreement with Alder
+Rosita D Concession Project

-- Currently under option to Alder, the Rosita D Concession, is the location of the historic open pit Santa Rita copper - gold mine, with total historic production from skarn mineralization estimated at 305M pounds of copper, 177,747 ounces of gold and 2.6M ounces of silver from 5.9M tons of ore (Arengi, 2002).
+- Currently under option to Rosita, the Rosita D Concession, is the location of the historic open pit Santa Rita copper gold mine, with total historic production from skarn mineralization estimated at 305M pounds of copper, 177,747 ounces of gold and 2.6M ounces of silver from 5.9M tons of ore (Arengi, 2002).
 The Rosita D concession totals 3,356 hectares, only 5% of Calibre's concessions in the Mining Triangle.
-To earn a total of 65% interest in the concession, Alder must spend a total of \$4 million over a total of 4 years on the project. - To date, Alder has completed an extensive exploration program including 8,000 metres of diamond drilling with results including 8 metres grading 29.54 g/t gold and 8 metres grading 6.9 g/t gold at Rosita. - On May 9, 2012, Alder announced a NI 43-101 Inferred Resource estimate of 7.95Mt averaging 0.62% copper, 0.46 g/t gold and 9.2 g/t silver, containing 108M pounds copper, 118,500 ounces gold and 2.35M pounds of silver.
+To earn a total of 65% interest in the concession, Rosita must spend a total of \$4 million over a total of 4 years on the project (completed subsequent to September 30, 2015). - On May 9, 2012, Rosita announced a NI 43-101 Inferred Resource estimate of 7.95Mt averaging 0.62% copper, 0.46 g/t gold and 9.2 g/t silver, containing 108M pounds copper, 118,500 ounces gold and 2.35M pounds of silver. - To date, Rosita has completed an extensive exploration program including 8,000 metres of diamond drilling with results including 8 metres grading 29.54 g/t gold and 8 metres grading 6.9 g/t gold at Rosita. - The drilling program recently completed in Q4 2015 tested the Santa Rita resource area and additional targets, and results are pending.
+Additionally, further metallurgical testing is under way.